CKs-Technology-News/PrivacyTools/README.md

 - [Lima](https://github.com/lima-vm/lima) – It runs containerd+nerdctl on MacOS.
 Linux virtual machines, on macOS (aka "Linux-on-Mac", "macOS subsystem for Linux", "containerd for Mac", unofficially).
 - [microk8s](https://microk8s.io/) – A Snap distribution of Kubernetes.
 Only for Linux.
 - [OpenVZ](https://openvz.org/) – Open source container-based virtualization for Linux.
-- [Podman](https://podman.io/) – Podman is an alternative to Docker, but get mentioned as a replacement for the Docker component (not Kubernetes) of Docker Desktop.
+- [Podman](https://podman.io/) – An alternative to Docker, but get mentioned as a replacement for the Docker component (not Kubernetes) of Docker Desktop.
 - [Rancher Labs](https://rancher.com/) – A complete software stack for teams adopting containers.
 - [RunC](https://github.com/opencontainers/runc) – CLI tool for spawning and running containers according to the OCI specification.
 - [Tilt](https://tilt.dev/) – A toolkit for fixing the pains of multi-service development.